istresearch/scrapy-cluster/ui/tests/README.md

 ## Settings
 Update the settings.py file

-* UI_URL  : URL of the Scrapy cluster
 * WEBDRIVER_TYPE : Chrome| Firefox
 * WEBDRIVER_PATH : None (if the webdriver in added in PATH) | Path to the driver